 Country ham, biscuits, and redeye gravy.

-other spellings: salt-cured ham, and smoked ham
+variations: salt-cured ham, smoked ham

 ★ Country ham ain’t for the faint of heart - it’s salty, smoky, and rich.
 Folks often soak or fry it before eating, and it’s best with biscuits or gravy. ★

-Origin
+Origin and Etymology

 Country hams grew out of Old World curing traditions, carried into Appalachia and the South.
 With smokehouses on nearly every farm, salt-cured ham became a staple, especially in Virginia, Tennessee, and Kentucky.

-Notes
+Usage Notes

 Still common in the South and Appalachia, though store-bought versions now exist.
 Traditionally, every family with hogs would cure at least one ham each winter.